VowSoftware/notes-webdev/README.md

 Source: https://web.dev/learn/html/lists

 Unordered lists `<ul>` should be used when order isn't significant.
-Use list items `<li>` as immediate children elements.
+Use list items `<li>` as immediate child elements.

 Ordered lists `<ol>` should be used when order is significant.
-Use list items `<li>` as immediate children elements.
+Use list items `<li>` as immediate child elements.
 The `type` attribute can be used to swap the ordinals with something else, such as letters or roman numerals.
 The `reverse` boolean attribute reverses the ordering.
 The `start` attribute specifies the starting ordinal of the list.

 The `<li>` element can have the `value` attribute, which sets the list item's ordinal to that value.
 The subsequent list items will then continue from that value.